AlirezaAghaee1996/vanta-api/README.md

-# ApexAPI: Advanced API Features & Security Config for MongoDB
+# VantaApi: Advanced API Features & Security Config for MongoDB

-This repository provides a robust, feature-rich, and secure solution for building, customizing, and optimizing your Node.js APIs powered by MongoDB. **ApexAPI** processes incoming query parameters and builds an aggregation pipeline step by step, offering powerful features such as advanced filtering, sorting, field selection, pagination, and document population with comprehensive security controls.
+This repository provides a robust, feature-rich, and secure solution for building, customizing, and optimizing your Node.js APIs powered by MongoDB. **VantaApi** processes incoming query parameters and builds an aggregation pipeline step by step, offering powerful features such as advanced filtering, sorting, field selection, pagination, and document population with comprehensive security controls.

 ---